empathic-code/antwort/README.md

 Specification
 -------------
+To get a feel for what language looks like, take a look at this [example](https://github.com/cessor/antwort/blob/master/examples/example.antwort.txt)

 Antwort contains a list of questions.
 A Question usually looks like this:

     1. How old are you? (age) *